jae1911/sitecontent/content/blog/2023/fido.md

 I can also recommend the password manager [Bitwarden](https://bitwarden.com) which can store passkeys, allows login 2FA with FIDO, is Open-Source and can be self-hosted.

 Hopefully in the future, we can have even more FIDO support, not only as a 2FA but also as a passwordless way to login.

+Also massive thanks to Dezponia, in the Furry Tech Matrix room for the extensive feedback and additional information they provided about and for this blog post..

 ---